brucemcpherson/bmFiddler/dependencies.md

 # Google Apps Script Project: bmFiddler
-This repo (bmFiddler) was automatically updated on 5/15/2023, 10:40:44?AM by GasGit
+This repo (bmFiddler) was automatically updated on 4/13/2025, 4:17:28 PM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")